Skip to main content

 Find your chat API key

-When Meilisearch runs with a master key, it automatically creates a “Default Chat API Key” with chatCompletions permission.
-Find it using:
+When Meilisearch runs with a master key on an instance created after v1.15.1, it automatically generates a “Default Chat API Key” with chatCompletions and search permissions on all indexes.
+Check if you have the key using:

 -H "Authorization: Bearer MEILISEARCH_KEY"

-Look for the key with “Default Chat API Key” in the description.
-Use this key when queryin the /chats endpoint.
+Look for the key with the description “Default Chat API Key”.

 curl \